Haiyang-W/TokenFormer/README.md

 ## 🛠️ Quick Start
 ### Installation
-First make sure you are in an environment with Python 3.8 with an appropriate version of PyTorch 1.8 or later installed. **Note:** our TokenFormer is based on the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox), some of the libraries that GPT-NeoX depends on have not been updated to be compatible with Python 3.10+.
+First make sure you are in an environment with Python 3.8 and CUDA 12 with an appropriate version of PyTorch 1.8 or later installed. **Note:** our TokenFormer is based on the [GPT-NeoX](https://github.com/EleutherAI/gpt-neox), some of the libraries that GPT-NeoX depends on have not been updated to be compatible with Python 3.10+.
 Python 3.9 appears to work, but this codebase has been developed and tested for Python 3.8.

 To install the remaining basic dependencies, run:
 ```